 How I Work

-Whether I'm writing a script, crafting a speech or teaching a class, the process is the same:
+Whether I'm writing a script, developing content, crafting a speech or teaching a class, the process is the same:

 Step One: nerd out.